oreplay/oreplay-frontend/README.md

 # Deployment

-In order to deploy, change the version from docker-compose and any other file where the version is placed (review the last version commit).
+In order to deploy, change the version from the .env file where the version is placed (review the last version commit).

 Remember to **properly define the .env** `VITE_API_DOMAIN` (development: http://localhost/ and production: https://www.oreplay.es/)